-Washington, D.C. – Today, President Donald Trump nominated Judge Neil Gorsuch to replace the-late Antonin Scalia on the U.S. Supreme Court.
+Washington, D.C. – Today, the U.S. Senate confirmed Neil Gorsuch as the newest Associate Justice on the U.S. Supreme Court.
 Congressman Biggs issued the following statement:

 In The News

 President Trump's rocky relationship with Capitol Hill faces a crucial test Tuesday in a meeting with top Republican and Democratic congressional leaders that could edge the government closer to a year-end bipartisan fiscal deal — or a federal shutdown.

 Each year, I love to celebrate Thanksgiving.
 It’s a time for family, fellowship, and reflection.
 It’s a time of thanks.

 I’m especially grateful for the holiday this year.
 It has been a long, divisive year—not only in Washington, D.C., but across the nation.